 Potential applicants need transparency concerning the allocated framework capacity and the remaining indicative capacity on a line.
-In accordance with Regulation (EU) 2016/545, a Framework Capacity Statement has been published which indicates the cumulative effect of capacity allocated through track access contracts on various parts of the network.
+In accordance with domestic legislation SI 2016/545 (as amended by the EU Exit regulations SI 2019/518 and SI 2019/1310), a Framework Capacity Statement has been published which indicates the cumulative effect of capacity allocated through track access contracts on various parts of the network.
+We are currently working with RUs to revise the format of this Statement and expect to publish the new format during 2022; updates are published alongside the latest Statement.

-The requirements concerning the proportion of framework capacity that shall be used by the parties to the framework agreements is outlined in Part J of the Network Code.
+The requirements concerning the proportion of framework capacity that shall be used by the parties to the framework agreements is outlined in Part J of the Network Code,